 Chiropractic care is one of the best options for naturally fixing Dowager’s hump.
 Rather than just teaching you how to cope with the problem, a chiropractor will attempt to fix it.

 At your first appointment, a chiropractor will feel around your spine and ask a few questions.
 These might include how long you’ve had this problem and where painful areas are.
 Depending on its severity, they might request that an x-ray be done.
-This will help them get a detailed look of your condition.
+This will help them get a detailed look at your condition.
 Once this is done, they’ll devise a personalized plan.

 Many times, a chiropractor will use the flexion-distraction technique for relief.
-This adjustment is a gentle option that will move the spine but not to cause pain.
+This adjustment is a gentle option that will move the spine but not cause pain.
 In fact, in most cases, you won’t even realize that your spine was adjusted.
 Other reasons it’s favored is because it: